Nick Parrish: Reception

 The character made it into the news when a female fan from the United Kingdom, named "Kate" mailed a letter addressed to "PC Nick Parish, Summer Bay, Australia".
 Even though the letter did not have an official stamp, the British post office mailed it for free.
 Australia Post realised who the letter was meant for and delivered it to the Network Seven studios.
 Roberts said that he received plenty of fan mail from the UK, but he had never had one like Kate's letter.
 The letter simply read "Dear Nick We will be married next week Kate."
 Alex Cramb writing for Inside Soap said that Nick, Lou and Ryan were involved in a "tortured love triangle" that boasted scenes of "fantastic action".
+A writer from What's on TV previewed a "tough week" for Nick and Lou and called their relationship a "on-off love affair".
+They added the couple endured "a lot of heartache" and "had more ups and downs than a roller coaster".